 This article is intended for IT decision makers, and provides information about how the Sporty.co.nz platform uses Microsoft Azure to help address compliance, security and privacy requirements.

-From a compliance perspective, the way Azure is designed, built, operated and independently certified enables government agencies to meet the security and privacy requirements established by three key New Zealand information security and privacy mechanisms: the Protective Security Requirements, the NZ government Cloud Computing Risk & Assurance Framework and the Privacy Act 2020.
+Azure is designed, built, operated and independently certified enables government agencies to meet the security and privacy requirements established by three key New Zealand information security and privacy mechanisms: the Protective Security Requirements, the NZ government Cloud Computing Risk & Assurance Framework and the Privacy Act 2020.

-Although Microsoft Azure addresses the compliance, security, and privacy requirements that New Zealand identifies, some requirements are the responsibility of the customer, such as controlling administrator passwords, and it is important for customers to understand the shared responsibilities associated with Microsoft Azure.
+Although Azure addresses the compliance, security, and privacy requirements that New Zealand identifies, some requirements are the responsibility of the customer, such as controlling administrator passwords, and it is important for customers to understand the shared responsibilities associated with Azure.

-Download the full white paper regarding Microsoft Azure Compliance In the context of New Zealand Security and Privacy Requirements here.
+Find more information regarding Microsoft Azure Compliance In the context of New Zealand Security and Privacy Requirements here.

 Related Sporty support article: recommendation to use https.